Fintan O'Toole

-Fintan O'Toole (born 16 February 1958) is a polemicist, literary editor, journalist and drama critic for The Irish Times, for which he has written since 1988.
-O'Toole was drama critic for the New York Daily News from 1997 to 2001 and is a regular contributor to The New York Review of Books.
+Fintan O'Toole (born 16 February 1958) is an Irish journalist, literary editor, and drama critic for The Irish Times, for which he has written since 1988.
+He was drama critic for the New York Daily News from 1997 to 2001 and is Advising Editor and a regular contributor to The New York Review of Books.
 He is also an author, literary critic, historical writer and political commentator.

-O'Toole was born in Dublin, grew up in a working-class family and was educated at University College Dublin.
-In 2011, he was named by The Observer as one of "Britain's top 300 intellectuals", although he does not live in the UK.
-In 2012 and 2013 O'Toole was a visiting lecturer in Irish letters at Princeton University in Princeton, New Jersey and contributed to the Fund for Irish Studies Series.
+In 2011, O'Toole was named by The Observer as one of "Britain's top 300 intellectuals", despite not being British nor living in the United Kingdom.
+Between 2012 and 2024, O'Toole was a visiting lecturer in Irish letters at Princeton University and contributed to the Fund for Irish Studies Series.

-Early life and career
+Early life and education

-O'Toole was born in Dublin and was educated at Scoil Íosagáin and Coláiste Chaoimhín in Crumlin (both run by the Christian Brothers) and at University College Dublin.
-He graduated from the university in 1978 with a BA in English and Philosophy.
+O'Toole was born in Dublin in a working-class family.
+He was educated at Scoil Íosagáin and Coláiste Chaoimhín in Crumlin (both run by the Christian Brothers) and at University College Dublin (UCD).
+He graduated from the university in 1978 with a Bachelor of Arts in English and philosophy.

+Career

-Soon after graduation, he became drama critic of In Dublin magazine in 1980.
+Soon after graduation, O'Toole became drama critic of In Dublin magazine in 1980.
 He joined the Sunday Tribune on its relaunch by Vincent Browne in 1983, and worked as its drama critic, literary editor, arts editor, and feature writer.
 From 1986 to 1987 he edited Magill magazine.

-He joined The Irish Times as a columnist in 1988 and his columns have appeared twice-weekly ever since.
+O'Toole joined The Irish Times as a columnist in 1988 and his columns have appeared twice-weekly ever since.
 He took a sabbatical in 1990–1991 to work as literary adviser to the Abbey Theatre.
 In 1994 he was one of the presenters for the last season of BBC TV's The Late Show.
 From 1997 to 2001 he was drama critic of the Daily News in New York.
 In 2011, he was appointed as literary editor of The Irish Times.
 He also has published articles regularly in the New York Review of Books, and The Guardian.

-In 2017 he was commissioned by Faber and Faber to write the official biography of Seamus Heaney.
-O'Toole said of the process that his “one terror is that [Heaney's] favourite communication mode was the fax, and faxes fade."
+In 2017, O'Toole was commissioned by Faber and Faber to write the official biography of Seamus Heaney.
+O'Toole said of the process that his "one terror is that [Heaney's] favourite communication mode was the fax, and faxes fade."

 In 2018, he was awarded the UCD Alumni Award in Arts & Humanities.

+From 2012 to 2024, he was the Visiting Leonard L. Milberg ’53 Professor in Irish Letters at Princeton University.